 These pressures have kickstarted a rethinking of workload visibility and security.

 One emerging approach to securing systems across an organization is the cloud workload protection platform (CWPP).
-According to Gartner, CWPP is a workload-centric security tool that addresses the “unique protection requirements of server workloads in modern hybrid, multi-cloud data center architectures.”
+According to Gartner, a CWPP is a workload-centric security tool that addresses the “unique protection requirements of server workloads in modern hybrid, multi-cloud data center architectures.”

 Cloud workload protection platforms provide visibility and protection for physical and virtual machines (VMs), containers, and serverless workloads in any location.
 The platform typically employs a combination of network segmentation, system integrity protection, application control, behavioral monitoring, host-based intrusion prevention, and anti-malware scanning.